thejsway/thejsway/manuscript/chapter02.md

 ### Choose meaningful names

 The most important rule is to give each variable a name that reflects its role.
-This is the case in the second example above, where you use the word `radius` to actually indicate...well, a radius.
+This is the case in the second example above, where you use the word `radius` to actually indicate...
+Well, a radius.

 ### Don't use reserved words